michmattera/star-wars-quiz/README.md

 ### Player Goals

 #### New Player

 This quiz is for users that would like to have fun and get their knowledge tested on **star wars**.
-1. As a new player I would like to get visual stimulated by Star wars symbols at first impact.
+1. As a new player I would like to get visually stimulated by Star wars symbols at first impact.
-2. As a new player I would like to easy navigate the main page and find all features that reminds me of a game such as :
+2. As a new player I would like to easily navigate the main page and find all features that remind me of a game such as :
     - Leaderboard
     - Instructions on how to play
     - Inserting username to save
     - Sound
     - Automated questions and answers
-    - Fun and correct questions on main topic
+    - Fun and relative questions on the main topic

 #### Old Player

 This quiz is for users that have already played.
-1. As an older player I would like to play again and update my score , trying to reach the top.
+1. As an older player I would like to play again and update my score, trying to reach the top.
-2. As an older player I would like to be able to change username and play again.
+2. As an older player I would like to be able to change my username and play again.

 ## Development Planes

-To build an interactive front-end site , that the user can interact with and get back datas.
+To build an interactive front-end site, that the user can interact with and get back data.
-For this purpose I chose an interactive quiz , set in the : **Star wars** world.
+For this purpose, I chose an interactive quiz, set in the: **Star wars** world.
-All website presents data and information based on main topic.
+The website presents data and information based on the main topic.

 Development planes were made in the following order:
 - Strategy